BMO Harris Bank Naperville Helps Local Businesses and Families

 SBA Paycheck Protection Program

-The Bank handled over 500 SBA loan applications for it’s customers according to Dave Mika.
+Dave’s Naperville area team alone handled over 500 SBA loan applications according to Mika.
 He goes on to explain how gratifying it was to be able to help businesses get some economic relief in this difficult time.

 Support Our Local Communities